Isaac Paredes Preview, Player Props: Rays vs. Yankees

 Isaac Paredes At The Plate

-- Among the qualified batters in MLB play, he ranks 73rd in batting average, 25th in on-base percentage, and 15th in slugging.
+- Among the qualifying hitters, he ranks 73rd in batting average, while his on-base percentage ranks 26th and he is 16th in slugging.

-- Paredes is batting .409 with three homers during his last games and is on a five-game hitting streak.
+- Paredes is batting .350 with two homers during his last games and is on a six-game hitting streak.

-- In 42.5% of his games this season, Paredes has had at least one RBI.
-He's picked up more than one in 12.4% and driven in three or more of his team's runs in eight contests.
+- In 42.1% of his games this year, Paredes has had at least one RBI.
+He's picked up more than one in 12.3% and driven in three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.